-- 4.1 The introduction of the Local Business Rates Retention System in 2013/14, together with the Government's programme of fiscal consolidation since 2010, have combined to both reduce the level of funding available to the Council, and to shift the balance of funding significantly away from central to local sources. - 4.2 The Final Local Government Finance Settlement 2019/20 announced on 29th January 2019 was the last year of the Four-year settlement period that started in 2016/17. - 4.3 On 13th December 2018 the Government launched a further consultation 'A review of local authorities relative needs and resources', which sought views on the approach to measuring the relative needs and resources of local authorities, with the aim of determining new baseline funding allocations for local authorities in England in 2020/21. - 4.4 The 2019 Spending Review was intended to confirm overall local government resourcing from 2020/21, and the Government has been working towards significant reform in the local government finance system in 2020/21.
+- 4.1 The introduction of the Local Business Rates Retention System in 2013/14, together with the Government's programme of fiscal consolidation since 2010, have combined to both reduce the level of funding available to the Council, and to shift the balance of funding significantly away from central to local sources. - 4.2 The Final Local Government Finance Settlement 2019/20 announced on 29 January 2019 was the last year of the Four-year settlement period that started in 2016/17. - 4.3 On 13th December 2018 the Government launched a further consultation 'A review of local authorities relative needs and resources', which sought views on the approach to measuring the relative needs and resources of local authorities, with the aim of determining new baseline funding allocations for local authorities in England in 2020/21. - 4.4 The 2019 Spending Review was intended to confirm overall local government resourcing from 2020/21, and the Government has been working towards significant reform in the local government finance system in 2020/21.
 This includes an updated, more robust and transparent distribution methodology to set baseline funding levels and resetting business rates baselines. - 4.5 However, it was announced in September that the 2019 Spending Round would be for one year only in respect of 2020/21.
-The Spending Round announcement covered the following key areas for local government: - Additional £3.5bn to Local Government; - Core Spending Power increased by £2.9bn 4.3% real terms increase; - £1bn grant funding for social care and £200m through Adult Social Care council tax precept; - Business Rates Retention and Fair Funding reforms delayed until 2021/22; and - Technical consultation due on Local Government Finance settlement. - 4.6 Subsequently, a technical consultation on the 2020/21 Local Government Finance Settlement was issued on 3rd October 2019.
-The technical consultation covered the following key points, and subsequent sections of the MTFS contain more information on these aspects of the consultation and the implications for the Council: - 2019/20 Settlement "rolled forward" into 2020/21. - Settlement Funding assessment uprated in line with September 2019 CPI. - Government likely to pay off Negative RSG in 2020/21. - Council Tax referendum principle for Shire Districts likely to be 2% or £5, whichever is greater.

-- New Homes Bonus (NHB) to be funded at £900m using current arrangements.
+The Spending Round announcement covered the following key areas for local government: - Additional £3.5 billion to Local Government. - Core Spending Power increased by £2.9 billion 4.3% real terms increase. - £1 billion grant funding for social care and £200 million through Adult Social Care Council Tax precept. - Business Rates Retention and Fair Funding reforms delayed until 2021/22. - Technical consultation due on Local Government Finance settlement. - 4.6 Subsequently, a technical consultation on the 2020/21 Local Government Finance Settlement was issued on 3 October 2019.
+The technical consultation covered the following key points, and subsequent sections of the MTFS contain more information on these aspects of the consultation and the implications for the Council: - 2019/20 Settlement "rolled forward" into 2020/21. - Settlement Funding assessment uprated in line with September 2019 CPI. - Government likely to pay off Negative RSG in 2020/21. - Council Tax referendum principle for Shire Districts likely to be 2% or £5, whichever is greater. - New Homes Bonus (NHB) to be funded at £900m using current arrangements.
 2020/21 "legacy" payment not carried forward into 2021/22.
 Future position is uncertain. - Rural Services Delivery Grant will continue with allocations unchanged. - Business Rates Retention and Fair Funding reforms delayed until 2021/22.
-Strong commitment to resetting baselines. - Only original Devolution Business Rates Pilots will proceed in 2020/21. - 4.7 The Provisional Local Government Finance Settlement was issued on 20th December 2019 following the General Election and included these proposals.
+Strong commitment to resetting baselines.

+- Only original Devolution Business Rates Pilots will proceed in 2020/21. - 4.7 The Provisional Local Government Finance Settlement was issued on 20 December 2019 following the General Election and included these proposals.
 Consequently, the Council will receive Revenue Support Grant and Rural Services Delivery Grant and will also benefit financially from an additional year under the Business Rates Retention system in its present form.
 Partly offsetting these elements, the allocations for New Homes Bonus (NHB) for 2020/21 will also be for one year only for 2020/21, rather than for four years.
-Although the Final Local Government Finance Settlement for 2020/21 is yet to be issued, no changes are expected from the Provisional Settlement.
+The Final Local Government Finance Settlement for 2020/21 was issued on 6 February 2020 and there were no changes from the Provisional Settlement.
+At the time of writing, the Final Local Government Finance Settlement was yet to be debated and confirmed by Parliament but is very unlikely to change.